dottipr/PAGEpy/README.md

 write.table(colnames(counts), "barcodes.txt", quote=FALSE, row.names=FALSE, col.names=FALSE)
 ```

-The FormatData class will automatiically produce a list of genes that will be used for training the model.
-This list is saved within the local directory and entitled 'hvgs.pkl.
-This genes list is also present within the FormatData class object.
-My preference is to load it from a file as such:
+The `FormatData` class will automatically generate a list of genes for training the model, which is saved in the local directory as `hvgs.pkl`.
+This gene list is also available within the `FormatData` object.
+It’s preferred to load it from the file like this:

 ```python
 genes_path = '/home/your_path/hvgs.pkl'